A Guide to GDPR Training

 - Training for GDPR vs. BCRs and the Privacy Shield

-Please provide the required information below to access Professor Solove’s information and advice about global privacy awareness training in light of the GDPR.
+Please provide the required information below to access Professor Solove’s Guide to GDPR Training to learn about his advice regarding global privacy awareness training based on this new law.